BertvanHoekelen/com.cyclone-software.dahuacam/README.md

 - Reboot (reboot the device)

+### v 0.1.1
+Removed some bugs and code improvements

 ### v 0.1.0
 First BETA release (When in princible working I will try to add more functions)